 Knowing what questions to ask during a preschool tour and what to look for can be a bit challenging, especially when it’s your first time.
 We’ve put together the below list of questions and things to consider during your preschool tour.

 Best practices for finding the right preschool for your child

-Finding the right preschool is no small feat.
-You’re looking for a safe, nurturing environment that will meet all the social, emotional, developmental, and academic needs of your child.
+Finding the right preschool for your child is no small feat.
+You’re looking for a safe, nurturing environment that will meet your child's social, emotional, developmental, and academic needs.
 Sound daunting?
-It doesn’t have to be if you’re well-prepared.
+It doesn’t have to be if you’re well prepared.

-Hopefully you’ve done your research and have come up with a short list of potential preschool candidates.
-Plan to tour each preschool at least once without your child--this will give you time to ask all your questions without the distraction of your little one.
-You’ll want to be able to give your full attention to carefully observing and soaking in the environment.
-If you like the school you’ll go back again with you child in tow, but for your first visit, it’ll be easier if you go kid free.
+Give your full attention to carefully observing and soaking in the preschool environment.
+If you like the school, go back again with your child in tow, but for your first visit, it’ll be easier if you go child-free.

 1. What is your educational philosophy?

 Ask directors if all activities are tied back to the philosophy.
 How does the educational philosophy address the needs of all types of learners?
 Ask the teachers these same questions to check for consistency.

 2. What are your staff’s qualifications and turnover rates?